Home > Companies > Hugging Face

 Most of what Hugging Face offers today is still aimed at software developers with a working knowledge of Python, though they no longer need to have any real familiarity with machine learning per se to get started.

-Early in February 2024, Hugging Face launched one of these kinds of products with HuggingChat—a web app that lets users create personalized AI chatbots for free, leveraging the thousands of text-based language models that have been uploaded to their platform.
+One early example of this is HuggingChat—a web app launched in February 2024 that lets users create personalized AI chatbots for free, leveraging the thousands of text-based language models that have been uploaded to their platform.

 Building and launching more of these kinds of apps can allow Hugging Face to go after end-to-end seats within organizations, capturing product managers and others who might be building apps in Zapier and Airtable today.